 Tasks are the cornerstone of the todo.vu platform.
-Once your tasks are created, this is where you can track your activity and time, and share with colleagues or clients.
+Once your tasks are created, you can track your activity, track your time, and share information with colleagues or clients.

-Tip: todo.vu is not just for managing projects – you can add tasks for any type of activity such as a bill to be paid, a phone call you need to return, a meeting you need to attend, sales leads, any odd-job you need to get done around the office.
-It is only once you capture your entire workload that you can really start to plan for productivity.
+Tip: todo.vu is not just for managing project tasks.
+You can create tasks for any type of activity, such as a bill to be paid, a phone call you need to return, a meeting you need to attend, sales leads, and any odd job you need to get done around the office.

 Adding a task

 Within your Task dashboard, you can add a task to any of the three columns, or workflow states, ‘Snoozed’, ‘To do’, or ‘Done’.

 However, you can only add tasks to a workflow state when it sits as the middle column, what we call the ‘Primary’ column.